MS in Business Analytics & Information Systems

 How does the application process work?

 Applications are accepted by the USF Office of Graduate Studies and are sent to the department for evaluation when the required documents (soft copies of resume and statement of purpose, transcripts (all semesters combined into one PDF), two letters of recommendation, and test scores) have been attached to the online application.
 Please submit all documents in PDF format (not Word).
 It's best not to submit your application until you have all documents ready.
 Once the applications are complete and the application fee paid they are evaluated by the Muma College of Business as well as the ISDS Department and finally by the Office of Graduate Studies who will contact you with an admission decision.
-This can take several weeks to more than a month, depending on the number of applications received.
+Most application decisions are made after the early admission date.
 You can check your application status on the Office of Graduate Studies Status Page.

 What are the application deadlines?